bssb/linuxschool/content/posts/pacgraph/index.md

 +++
-title = 'Tracking Down Unneeded Dependencies With pacgraph' date = 2024-04-24T06:35:38-04:00 draft = false
+title = 'Identifying unused dependencies with pacgraph' date = 2024-04-24T06:35:38-04:00 draft = false
 +++

-I was disappointed when this package was moved out of the official repositories.
-Maybe it was because their repository didn't provide a license?
-Or because the developer was MIA.
-Anyways, you can still install it from the AUR:
+Pacgraph provides a graph of your system's package dependencies.
+You can find it in the AUR:
 {{< highlight bash >}}
 paru -S pacgraph
 {{< / highlight >}}

-It's incredibly useful for finding packages that I had no idea were installed.
+It's helped identify packages that I had no idea were installed.

+{{< highlight bash >}}
+sudo pacman -R packages_to_remove
+{{< / highlight >}}

 After you've removed a few packages, you can run use this one-liner to remove any orphaned dependencies:

 {{< highlight bash >}}
 sudo pacman -Rns $(pacman -Qtdq)
 {{< / highlight >}}

-Or my script that includes error checking in case there are no orphans:
+Or my script remove_orphans.sh that includes error checking in case there are no orphans:

 {{< highlight bash >}}
 #!/bin/bash